-The number of terms in $\TT_0^N$ blows up quickly as the order $N$ gets larger, which makes the Taylor approach computationally expensive and often unstable.
-As a solution, we propose the following class of Runge-Kutta-Hamiltonian-Poisson (RKHP) approximations for the high-order approximation of equation \eqref{eq:Ham_eq}:
+The number of trees in $\TT^N$ and $\TT_0^N$ blows up quickly as the order $N$ gets larger, which makes the Taylor approach computationally expensive and often unstable.
+As a solution, we propose the following class of Runge-Kutta-Hamiltonian-Poisson (RKHP) approximations for the high-order approximation of equation \eqref{eq:Ham_eq}.